Marecho-Dev/manga-mood/README.md

 Take "Berserk" as a case in point.
 Some dig it for its art, others for its admirable character development, and some just can't get enough of the hyper-violent action scenes.
 Now, imagine going to MAL and seeing "Claymore" recommended just because both have "action-packed sword fights."
 Feels off, right?

 Enter Manga Mood.
 The big idea?
-If you vibe with someone's manga picks, chances are you'll like their other favorites too, regardless of genre.
-Picture this: recommendations sourced from users who think and rate like you.
+If you're vibing with someone's manga choices, there's a solid chance you'll dig their other faves, no matter the genre.

 Bottom line?
 Manga Mood isn't just another site—it's a smarter way to discover.
-Instead of suggesting something just because it's another shonen, or it's another isekai, it matches vibes over surface-level themes.
-Manga Mood connects you with titles based on shared tastes with other readers.
-So, if you're vibing with someone's manga choices, there's a solid chance you'll dig their other faves, no matter the genre.
+Dive in and find what resonates with you.